gemini-hlsw/itac/README.md

 Create a new directory, move into it, and initialize the ITAC workspace for next semester.

 ```
-$ mkdir itac-example
+tmp$ mkdir itac-example
-$ cd itac-example
+tmp$ cd itac-example/
-$ itac init 2020B
+itac-example$ itac init 2021A
-[INFO ] Creating folder: email_templates
-[INFO ] Creating folder: proposals
+[INFO ] Creating folder: removed
 [INFO ] Creating folder: edits
-[INFO ] Writing: ./email_templates/ngo_classical.vm
-[INFO ] Writing: ./email_templates/ngo_exchange.vm
-[INFO ] Writing: ./email_templates/ngo_joint_classical.vm
-[INFO ] Writing: ./email_templates/ngo_joint_exchange.vm
-[INFO ] Writing: ./email_templates/ngo_joint_poor_weather.vm
-[INFO ] Writing: ./email_templates/ngo_joint_queue.vm
-[INFO ] Writing: ./email_templates/ngo_poor_weather.vm
+[INFO ] Creating folder: band-1
-[INFO ] Writing: ./email_templates/ngo_queue.vm
+[INFO ] Creating folder: band-2
-[INFO ] Writing: ./email_templates/pi_successful.vm
+[INFO ] Creating folder: band-3
-[INFO ] Writing: ./email_templates/unsuccessful.vm
+[INFO ] Creating folder: band-4
 [INFO ] Writing: ./common.yaml
 [INFO ] Writing: ./gn-queue.yaml
 [INFO ] Writing: ./gs-queue.yaml
 [INFO ] Fetching current rollover report from Gemini North...
-[INFO ] Got rollover information for 2020A
+[INFO ] Got rollover information for 2020B
 [INFO ] Writing: ./gn-rollovers.yaml
 [INFO ] Fetching current rollover report from Gemini South...
-[INFO ] Got rollover information for 2020A
+[INFO ] Got rollover information for 2020B
 [INFO ] Writing: ./gs-rollovers.yaml
 [INFO ] init: initialized ITAC workspace in .
+itac-example$
 ```

 `itac` has created a bunch of files.
 Let's look at them.

 ```
-$ tree
+itac-example$ tree -F --dirsfirst
 .
+├── band-1/
+├── band-2/
+├── band-3/
+├── band-4/
+├── edits/
+├── removed/
 ├── common.yaml
-├── email_templates
-│   ├── ngo_classical.vm
-│   ├── ngo_exchange.vm
-│   ├── ngo_joint_classical.vm
-│   ├── ngo_joint_exchange.vm
-│   ├── ngo_joint_poor_weather.vm
-│   ├── ngo_joint_queue.vm
-│   ├── ngo_poor_weather.vm
-│   ├── ngo_queue.vm
-│   ├── pi_successful.vm
-│   └── unsuccessful.vm
 ├── gn-queue.yaml
 ├── gn-rollovers.yaml
 ├── gs-queue.yaml
-├── gs-rollovers.yaml
-└── proposals
+└── gs-rollovers.yaml

+6 directories, 5 files
+itac-example$
 ```

+- `band-<n>/` are where your proposal XML files (from Jared's system) need to go.
+Place each proposal in the folder associated with the desired band placement.
+- `edits/` is where you define edits that are applied to the XML files as they are read.
+See **Editing Proposals** below for more information.
+- `removed/` is a folder for proposals that have been removed from consideration for some reason.
+These will appear in reports and so on but will not be considered by the queue engine.
 - `common.yaml` contains configuration that applies to all queues and is unlikely to change much.
-You will need to edit this file to specify shutdown times and partner contact emails.
-The rest is probably ok.
+You will need to edit this file to specify shutdown times, and prior to finalizing the queue you will need to specify information for email generation.
-- `email_templates/` contains the default email templates which are used to generate emails that are sent to partners and PIs.
-You can change these if you wish (and if you do, let us know so we can change the defaults) but they're probably ok.
-- `gn-queue.yaml` and `gs-queue.yaml` specify site-specific queue configurations.
+- `<site>-queue.yaml` specify site-specific queue configurations.
 The most important part here is `hours` which specifies per-partner hours in bands 1, 2, and 3.
-Remaining configuration is probably ok.
+You may need to add or remove partner lines.
-- `gn-rollovers.yaml` and `gn-rollovers.yaml` contain rollover reports fetched from the ODBs at GN and GS.
+- `<site>-rollovers.yaml` contain rollover reports fetched from the ODBs at GN and GS.
 You may wish to adjust the times here.
 To re-fetch a rollover report you can say `itac --force rollover --south` (or `--north`).
 Note that you must have an internal or VPN connection to do this.

-- `proposals/` is where your proposal XML files (from Jared's system) need to go.
-- `edits/` is where you define edits that are applied to the XML files as they are read.
+#### Experimenting with Last Semester's Data

+If you wish to try out the new software with last semester's data it is recommended that you copy/paste the relevant information from old configuration files into the new ones, because some sections in the old config files are no longer needed and may lead to confusion.

+- All proposals must go into the appropriate band folders.
+The `extras/` and `extras_not_submitted/` folders are no longer used.
+- `common.yaml` is compatible with the 2020B, but some entries are no longer used.
+- `<site>-queue.yaml` files have a different format for band ovefills.
+- `<site>-rollovers.yaml` files can be copied verbatim; the format has not changed.
+- `edits/` from 2020B are *not* compatible with this version and cannot be used.
+- `bulk_edits.xls` from 2020B can be used, but the ITAC/NTAC comments columns will be ignored.
+You can delete them to avoid confusion.

 ### Get Help